Wednesday, 7th of December 2011

 Sometime during late morning Jeff’s phone rang.
-Daniel answered it, but the call dropped.
-The phone rang again, and Daniel answered, it was for Jeff.
 I heard him saying ‘yes, she’s our cat, what happened to her?’ and I knew something bad had happened.
 The call was from the emergency vets in Streatham.
 Someone called an RSPCA ambulance, she had been hit, but was alive.
-So we all jumped in the car and went to see her, remembering to bring the insurance docs with us.
+We all jumped in the car and went to see her, remembering to bring the insurance docs with us.

 When we got there, we were asked by the vet if we had insurance – he seemed relieved to hear that we did.
 And also that Aphex was chipped.
 They just scanned her when she arrived and were able to call Jeff there and then.
 So there we were and there she was…